About This Disease

 - Be very careful when canning foods at home to reduce contamination of foods.
 Follow instructions on safe home canning as recommended by the US Department of Agriculture in the USDA Complete Guide to Home Canning.

-- Keep oils infused with herbs or garlics in the refrigerator.
+- Keep oils infused with herbs or garlics in the refrigerator and discard after 4 days.

-- Keep potatoes that have been baked using aluminum foil hot until served or in the refrigerator.
+- Keep baked potatoes that have been wrapped in aluminum foil at temperatures above 140° F until served.

 - Children younger than 12 months should not be fed honey.